asciinema/asciinema-server/README.md

 # asciinema.org

-Asciinema is the simplest way to record your terminal and share the recordings with your fellow geeks.
-Simply record and upload your terminal session with single command, and Asciinema will play it back in your browser.
+Record and share your terminal sessions, the right way.

+Asciinema is a free and open source solution for recording the terminal sessions and sharing them on the web.

 This is the source code of asciinema.org (formerly ascii.io) website and JS player.
 If you're looking for asciinema terminal recorder go here: